Bernard R. Hubbard: Anthropology

 Hubbard did not enjoy the high regard of his former colleagues at Santa Clara, who complained that he made "outlandish blunders" in geology.
 Hubbard offered tart responses to criticisms from those he perceived as armchair academics, but through the 1930s his interests shifted to the culture of native Alaskans.
 Hubbard's reception from anthropologists was similar to his experience with geologists.
-Hubbard spent considerable time in 1937-38 documenting the Iñupiat and Yup'ik peoples, particularly the Iñupiat of King Island, advancing theories of linguistic relationships with Asian languages that did not find favor in scholarship.
+Hubbard spent considerable time in 1937–38 documenting the Iñupiat and Yup'ik peoples, particularly the Iñupiat of King Island, advancing theories of linguistic relationships with Asian languages that did not find favor in scholarship.
 Hubbard produced extensive still photographic and cinematic documentation of King Islander life, totaling 11,000 stills and 40000 ft of movie film.
 As with his photographs of volcanic features, his photographic documentation of native culture has been more enduring than his writings.

 Lectures

 Described as a riveting lecturer, Hubbard was skilled in the creation of early multimedia presentations using still pictures, films and his own dramatic narration.
 Hubbard used a writing style similar to that of Jack London, who had done his own part to popularize the Alaskan frontier in the early 20th century.
 A dramatic retelling of his first visit to Aniakchak by Alaskan author Barrett Willoughby entitled "The Moon Craters of Alaska" in the Saturday Evening Post made his reputation in December 1930.
 Following the eruption at Aniakchak in May 1931, Hubbard was invited to lecture at the Interior Department in Washington, where National Park Service director Horace M. Albright was considering Aniakchak as a new national monument.
 Hubbard's before-and-after images of Aniakchak in 1930 and 1931 – entitled in typical Hubbard prose as "Paradise Found" and "Paradise Lost" – have provided valuable baseline data for estimates of vegetative growth and recovery after volcanic activity.
 Hubbard compiled the movie footage he shot on his 1930–1932 expeditions into the 1933 film Aniakchak, which was distributed by Fox Studios and played worldwide.
 Hubbard maintained a grueling lecture schedule.
 In 1944–45 he gave 93 lectures in 63 days to audiences of up to 7000 people at such venues as Shrine Auditorium in Los Angeles, Constitution Hall in Washington, D.C., and Carnegie Hall in New York.

+Hubbard's lecture career also provided commercial opportunities.
+In addition to the wilderness and adventure stories, audiences appreciated the stories of Hubbard's sled dog team.
+When looking for a spokesperson to promote its innovative dry kibble dog food (named "Friskies"), Carnation chose Hubbard and sled dog Katmai as spokesperson and spokescanine.